Wrekin terrane

-The Wrekin Terrane is one of five inferred fault bounded terranes that make up the basement rocks of the southern United Kingdom.
-The other notable geological terranes in the region are the Charnwood Terrane, Fenland Terrane, Cymru Terrane and the Monian Composite Terrane.
-The Wrekin Terrane is bounded to the west by the Welsh Borderland Fault System and to the east by the Malvern Lineament.
+The Wrekin terrane is one of five inferred fault bounded terranes that make up the basement rocks of the southern United Kingdom.
+The other notable geological terranes in the region are the Charnwood terrane, Fenland terrane, Cymru terrane and the Monian Composite terrane.
+The Wrekin terrane is bounded to the west by the Welsh Borderland fault system and to the east by the Malvern lineament.
 The geological terrane to the west is the Cymru Terrane and to the east is Charnwood Terrane.
 The majority of rocks in the area are associated with the outcrops that are evident at the faulted boundaries.

 Intrusive geology

 The older rocks of the terrane rest in the Precambrian with younger Cambrian rocks resting unconformably upon them.
 The Precambrian rocks are noted to be calc-alkaline plutonic intrusions dated to approximately 700-600 Ma (Phase 1 to Phase 2 Neoproterozoic).
 These have associated (younger) volcanics that dominate the overlying sedimentary rocks that date between 570 and 560 Ma.
 The signatures of the rocks are interpreted as having an intra-plate geochemical signature that may be attributed to arc-rifting.
 The diachronous formations of the bedded Uriconian and Coomb Volcanic Formation.

-Metamorphic rock is thought to underlie the Wrekin Terrane and is inferred from the outcrops associated with the Malvern Hills where outcrops of metasedimentary schist and gneiss are noted at Gullet Quarry (southern Malvern Hills).
-There are also outcrops of gneiss at Primrose Hill on the Welsh Borderland Fault System.
+Metamorphic rock is thought to underlie the Wrekin terrane and is inferred from the outcrops associated with the Malvern Hills where outcrops of metasedimentary schist and gneiss are noted at Gullet Quarry (southern Malvern Hills).
+There are also outcrops of gneiss at Primrose Hill on the Welsh Borderland fault system.

-Stanner Hanter
+Stanner–Hanter

-The Stanner-Hanter Complex outcrops in the terrane, the complex is a magmatic intrusion (non-preserved) with a four-stage cross cutting history where acidic and basic rocks have been intermingled and hybridised with an interpreted age of 702 Ma +/-8 Ma (Stanner Hill Granophyre).
+The Stanner–Hanter complex outcrops in the terrane, the complex is a magmatic intrusion (non-preserved) with a four-stage cross cutting history where acidic and basic rocks have been intermingled and hybridised with an interpreted age of 702 Ma +/-8 Ma (Stanner Hill Granophyre).

-Malvern Complex
+Malvern complex

-On the other side of the terrane the Malvern Complex is composed of diorite and tonalite plutons that have been altered by Proterozoic metamorphism (modifying the original igneous textures) by still exhibit calc-alkaline, magmatic arc geochemical signatures.
+On the other side of the terrane the Malvern complex is composed of diorite and tonalite plutons that have been altered by Proterozoic metamorphism (modifying the original igneous textures) by still exhibit calc-alkaline, magmatic arc geochemical signatures.
 The date of emplacement is interpreted to be 677 Ma +/- 2 Ma with upper greenschist-lower amphibolite metamorphic cooling ages of c.650 Ma although crustal recycling is inferred from the presence of inherited zircon of 1598 Ma +/- 32 Ma.
 The later phases of intrusion are noted within the Wrekin Range where the Uriconian rhyolite is cross cut with the Neoproterozoic Ercall Granophyre.

 Volcano-sedimentary geology

-The sedimentary record in the area varies between volcaniclastic and siliciclastic deposition, the latter being present in the Longmnyd area and the former being representative of the Stanner-Hanter and Malvern Complex.
+The sedimentary record in the area varies between volcaniclastic and siliciclastic deposition, the latter being present in the Longmynd area and the former being representative of the Stanner–Hanter and Malvern complex.
 Depositional facies include the Uriconian and the Longmyndian sequences.
 The relationship between the two is complex with some suggestion that the two are coeval and faulted as well as two unconformable strata.
 The former (coeval but different depositional facies) is supported by U-Pb Zircon dating from the Longmyndian bentonites.
 However, this is not definitive.